Trichomoniasis

 Treatment

 Trichomoniasis can be treated with medication called metronidazole.
-This antibiotic not only effectively kills , but also kills single-celled parasites like Trichomonas vaginalis.
+This antibiotic not only kills , but also kills single-celled parasites like Trichomonas vaginalis.

-Deutsche STI-Gesellschaft (DSTIG).
+Deutsche STI-Gesellschaft (DSTIG) - Gesellschaft zur Förderung der Sexuellen Gesundheit.
 Sexuell übertragbare Infektionen (STI) – Beratung, Diagnostik und Therapie (S2k-Leitlinie).
-AWMF-Registernr.: 059-006.
+AWMF register no.: 059-006 (under revision).
 2018.

 Henderson JT, Henninger M, Bean SI.
 Behavioral Counseling Interventions to Prevent Sexually Transmitted Infections: A Systematic Evidence Review for the U.S. Preventive Services Task Force.
 (AHRQ Evidence Syntheses; No. 192).
 2020.